Military chopper traffic over Washington was a worry leading up to fatal midair crash, NTSB hears

 ‘Fix it’

-On the first day of hearings Wednesday, investigators highlighted a number of factors that may have contributed to the crash and the warnings about helicopter traffic that the Federal Aviation Administration received years before the tragedy over the Potomac River.
+On the first day of hearings Wednesday, investigators highlighted the warnings about helicopter traffic that the Federal Aviation Administration received years before the tragedy over the Potomac River.

 “Every sign was there that there was a safety risk and the tower was telling you that,” Homendy said.